Learning Innovation and Teaching Enhancement (LITE) Seed Grant Guidelines

 • Catering services will be evaluated on a case-by-case basis.
 Consult Catering and Event Services page for prices and provide a detailed breakdown / itemize the cost.

-• Retroactive expenses incurred before the project launch date.
+• Retroactive expenses incurred before the project launch date, and after the project end date.

 Sample ideas for using LITE Seed Grant funds